2024 TIFF Roster

 Sponsored by Fairleigh Dickinson University; Teaneck Public Schools

-Talkback with Director Francine Strickwerda
+Talkback with Director Francine Strickwerda; Jamshid Khajavi, subject of film

 Wildcat - VIRTUAL